 Figure~\ref{fig:advection-diffusion_best_sample} shows a representative test example comparing the exact solution with predictions from DeepONet, FEDONet, and SEDONet.
 DeepONet captures only the coarse dynamics, oversmoothing interior gradients and producing visible distortions near the boundaries.
 FEDONet improves upon this behavior, but its sinusoidal inductive bias introduces mild inaccuracies close to the Dirichlet boundaries where periodic structure is inappropriate.
 In contrast, SEDONet achieves the closest agreement with the exact solution throughout the entire spatio-temporal domain.
 The Chebyshev spectral embedding aligns naturally with the non-periodic geometry, enabling sharper representation of boundary layers and more accurate tracking of diffusive smoothing.

-These observations are consistent with the quantitative results.
-Across the full unseen test set, DeepONet yields an average relative $\ell_2$ error of approximately $8.00\%$, FEDONet reduces this to $4.67\%$, and SEDONet further lowers the error to $\mathbf{3.64\%}$.
+These qualitative observations are consistent with the quantitative results.
+Across the full unseen test set, DeepONet yields a mean relative $L^2$ error of $7.99\%$, FEDONet reduces this to $4.45\%$, and SEDONet further lowers the error to $\mathbf{3.64\%}$.
 This corresponds to improvements of $54.4\%$ over DeepONet and $18.2\%$ over FEDONet.
-The bar plot in Figure~\ref{fig:advection-diffusion_best_sample_l2}, which displays both the mean and standard deviation across $250$ independent test samples, confirms that SEDONet achieves the most accurate and most consistent performance among the three models.
+The bar plot in Figure~\ref{fig:advection-diffusion_best_sample_l2}, which summarizes the mean relative $L^2$ error together with its standard deviation over the test set, further demonstrates the improved accuracy and consistency achieved by SEDONet.

 The corresponding energy spectra are presented in Figure~\ref{fig:advection-diffusion_spectrum}.
 While all three models accurately recover the dominant low-frequency behavior, DeepONet exhibits a noticeable loss of energy at intermediate and high wave numbers, indicating excessive smoothing of the reconstructed solution.
 FEDONet improves the spectral approximation but still deviates from the reference spectrum in the higher-frequency range.
 SEDONet provides the closest match to the exact energy spectrum over the entire range of resolved wavenumbers, demonstrating its improved ability to preserve both global solution characteristics and finer-scale transport features.

 We further evaluate the sensitivity of the proposed embedding to the Chebyshev polynomial degree for the advection-diffusion equation.
 Figure~\ref{fig:advection_degree} exhibits the same overall behavior, with prediction accuracy improving as the polynomial degree increases.
 The consistent trends observed across the Poisson, Burgers', and advection-diffusion problems indicate that the proposed Chebyshev embedding benefits from richer polynomial representations across different classes of non-periodic PDEs.